Managing your account online, understanding your statements, updating your details...See all articles about account

 TABLE OF CONTENTS

-The EPG will reduce the unit rates for gas and electricity from the values initially announced under Ofgem's price cap plans at the end of August - but the standing charges will not be affected and will rise in line with that announcement.
+The EPG reduces the unit rates for gas and electricity from the values announced under Ofgem's quarterly price cap plans.
+Standing charges will not be affected and will change in line with Ofgem's guidance.

-From 1 October, all customers on our standard variable tariff So Flex will benefit from the Energy Price Guarantee and all our electricity customers will also benefit from the Energy Bills Support Scheme.
+From 1 October, all customers on our standard variable tariff So Flex will benefit from the Energy Price Guarantee.
 The Government has announced the new unit rates and you can check them here.
-Daily standing charges are not discounted or affected by the EPG and will rise in line with Ofgem's initial Price Cap plans for 1st October.

 Don't worry, there's nothing for customers to do - we'll handle all of that for you and apply the discount automatically if you're on an eligible tariff - see below for which tariffs will benefit from the EPG.